Donald S. Russell: Federal judicial service

 Russell was nominated by President Lyndon B. Johnson on October 11, 1966, to a seat on the United States District Court for the District of South Carolina vacated by the death of Judge Charles Cecil Wyche.
 He was confirmed to this office by his fellow members of the United States Senate on October 20, 1966, and received his commission on November 3, 1966.
 His service was terminated on May 1, 1971, due to his elevation to the Fourth Circuit.

 Russell was nominated by President Richard Nixon on April 7, 1971, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Simon Sobeloff.
 He was confirmed by the Senate on April 21, 1971, and received his commission on April 23, 1971.
 His service was terminated on February 22, 1998, due to his death.

 Relationship with James F. Byrnes

-Russell's most notable political/professional relationship was with James F. Byrnes: Russell's relationship with Byrnes became very important over the following years, particularly as Byrnes took on increasingly prominent positions in the Roosevelt administration.
-Russell went to Washington as Byrnes' assistant when Byrnes was appointed director of the Office of Economic Stabilization in October 1942.
-In May 1943, Russell followed Byrnes to the Office of War Mobilization and Reconversion, which Byrnes had been appointed to direct.
-In October 1944 Russell went on active duty serving at the Army's Supreme Allied Headquarters in Europe.
-Major Russell was discharged later that year.
-In early 1945, Russell served as Deputy Director of the Office of War Mobilization and Reconversion, then as Assistant Secretary of State for Administration, under Byrnes, from August 1945 to January 1947.
-Russell implemented plans for the reorganization of the Foreign Service and developed the first series of continual regional foreign policy statements, which was later to become standard practice.
-Russell's interest in the foreign service later led to his involvement on several federal committees.
-As the assistant to Byrnes, Russell was at Potsdam with President Harry Truman and Byrnes and took part in the decision to drop the first atomic bomb.
-Byrnes and Russell left the administration shortly after the war ended and joined Hogan & Hartson, a Washington, D.C., law firm.